kubedb/docs/docs/guides/druid/autoscaler/storage/guide.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-# Storage Autoscaling of a Kafka Topology Cluster
+# Storage Autoscaling of a Druid Topology Cluster

-This guide will show you how to use `KubeDB` to autoscale the storage of a Kafka Topology cluster.
+This guide will show you how to use `KubeDB` to autoscale the storage of a Druid Topology cluster.

 ## Before You Begin